All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 By 18 months, most patients have a stable, comfortable relationship with the medication:

 • GI issues: Nausea affects fewer than 5% of patients at this stage.
-Constipation and diarrhea are the most common lingering complaints, but they are typically mild.
+Constipation and diarrhea are the most common lingering complaints, but they're typically mild.

 • Injection fatigue: Some patients report psychological fatigue from weekly injections after 18 months.
 Rotating injection sites and establishing a consistent routine helps.

-• Gallbladder events: The risk of gallstones is elevated with any weight loss exceeding 5% of body weight.
+• Gallbladder events: The risk of gallstones is improved with any weight loss exceeding 5% of body weight.
 Report right-sided abdominal pain promptly .

 • Nutrient deficiencies: Extended reduced food intake can lead to low levels of B12, iron, or vitamin D. Periodic blood work helps catch and correct deficiencies.